Varary73/MIT_iQuHACK2022_submission/README.md

 User would keep a downloaded verison of the program on their computer.
 To use program, the user must install qiskit and quantuminspire, upload their file into the program, then run it.

+Socical Good:

+The importance of accurately identifying cases of pneumonia within hospitals or clinics is immense, especially in infants and elderly.
+Early detection of this infection can save patients from pain, abscess, and possibly death.